felipearosr/RAG-LlamaIndex/1.Streaming - Memory - Sources/README.md

    ```

 3. Load your documents into the vector store by:
-    - Create a folder named 'data'.
+    - Create a folder named `data`.
-    - Place your documents inside the 'data' folder.
+    - Place your documents inside the `data` folder.
-    - Execute the 'ingest.py' script to initiate the loading process.
+    - Execute the `ingest.py` script to initiate the loading process.

 ## Usage <a name="usage"></a>